 How are acupuncture treatments performed?

 After the skin points are determined, we can use one of over 30 methods of stimulation.
-The most common technique we use a more modern approach of Electrical Stimulation of the specific points.
+The most common technique we use is a more modern approach of Electrical Stimulation of the specific points.
 This technique is safer than using needles, there is no danger of infection, no blood, and the technique is virtually painless.
 The results are equal to, if not better than the majority of other acupuncture techniques.

 What can we treat?